Healthy Homes Assessment Iona

 Insulation Iona

-The insulation of the ceiling and underfloor is mandatory in all rental houses from 1 July 2019.
-Property managers and landlords are required to ensure the insulation meets current quality.
-In some cases, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.
+Ceiling and underfloor insulation is required to all rental houses from 1 July 2019.
+Property managers and landlords are required to make sure the insulation meets this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may need to be replaced or replaced.

-A well-insulated property can reduce condensation and lessen the likelihood of mould and damp, and also makes more easy to allow the household to retain the heat.
+A well-insulated property will reduce the risk of condensation and reduce the chances of dampness and mould, and will also make an easier task to the home to retain warmth.

 Insulation needs to be in compliance with the R-values that are appropriate for your region.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3